jacky-ui/advice-generator/README.md

 This project was part of a challenge from Front-End Mentor: https://www.frontendmentor.io/.

+Have you been feeling down?
+Feeling lost?
+Look no further with this advice generator!

 ## Available Scripts

 In the project directory, you can run: